A space to experience

 Sam has exhibited in Singapore and the UK, has delivered online and in-person workshops at international conferences and universities, and is a published writer on art therapy, practices and processes.
 She regularly contributes to regional art therapy continued professional development and is available for supervision.

-She is a member of the British Association of Art Therapists (BAAT) and is HCPC registered.
+She is a full member of the British Association of Art Therapists (BAAT) and is HCPC registered.
 She is also DBS approved.

 In Singapore she worked in a leading international school as part of the counselling team, providing art psychotherapy for students aged 4-18.
 Since 2022 Katrina has been working for the NHS, initially in an adult in-patient psychiatric setting and currently in secondary mental health in the community, providing art pyschotherapy to adults with complex and enduring mental health difficulties.